Licht005/Diabetes/ReadME.md

 2. **Start Backend**: Run `python app.py` to initialize the Flask server.
 3. **Launch Frontend**: Open `index.html` in a web browser to access the diagnostic dashboard.

-## Disclaimer

-This tool is developed for educational purposes as part of the LVL 300 "Application of AI" course.
-It is not a substitute for professional medical diagnosis or consultation.